-- 1. Notify the Undergraduate Campus Coordinator for Nursing Program/s of the intent to apply for Credit by Portfolio - 2.
-Submit the following documents to the Campus Coordinator for Nursing Program/s: - a.
+- 1. Notify the campus Director for Undergraduate Nursing Education of the intent to apply for Credit by Portfolio - 2.
+Submit the following documents to the director: - a.
 Practical Nursing Program transcript - b.
 Copy of valid LPN license - c.
 Employer Documentation of Hours of Practice as a Licensed Practical Nurse form(s) if applicable - d.
 Credit by Portfolio form